 gcc is actually a driver program that looks at the extensions of the file arguments and loads the appropriate compiler.
-For example, the GNU C compiler is 'cc1', and the Ada compiler is 'gnat1'.
+For example, the GNU C compiler is cc1, and the Ada compiler is gnat1.
 These programs are in directories known to the driver program (in some configurations via environment variables you set), but need not be in your path.
 The gcc driver also calls the assembler and any other utilities needed to complete the generation of the required object files.

 It is possible to supply several file names on the same gcc command.
 This causes gcc to call the appropriate compiler for each file.
-For example, the following command lists three separate files to be compiled:
+For example, the following command lists two separate files to be compiled:

-'''

-$ gcc -c x.adb y.adb z.c
+\$ gcc -c x.adb y.adb

-'''

-calls gnat1 (the Ada compiler) twice to compile 'x.adb' and 'y.adb', and cc1 (the C compiler) once to compile 'z.c'.
-The compiler generates three object files 'x.o', 'y.o' and 'z.o' and the two ALI files 'x.ali' and 'y.ali' from the Ada compilations.
-Any switches apply to all the files listed, except for '-gnatx' switches, which apply only to Ada compilations.
+calls gnat1 (the Ada compiler) twice to compile x.adb and y.adb.
+The compiler generates two object files x.o and y.o and the two ALI files x.ali and y.ali.

+Any switches apply to all the files listed, see [Compiler Switches], page 90 for a list of available qcc switches.